ScottLogic/blog/_posts/2024-10-28-Testing-GenerativeAI-Chatbots.md

 **1. Functionality:** GenAI chatbot models are programmed and trained to perform a wide range of tasks, from answering FAQs to executing complex commands.
 These models possess natural language understanding, contextual awareness and can understand and process diverse inputs, providing relevant and accurate responses.

 **2. Learning Ability:** Through machine learning algorithms, these models have ability to continuously learn from interactions and to improve their responses over time.
-By analysing vast amounts of data and feedback from users, AI can refine its understanding and prediction capabilities and hence very adaptable to new patterns, trends and user behaviours; making it more accurate, reliable and effective in dynamic environments.
+By analysing vast amounts of data and feedback from users, AI can refine its understanding and prediction capabilities and is hence very adaptable to new patterns, trends and user behaviours; making it more accurate, reliable and effective in dynamic environments.

 This technology is revolutionising multiple industries like Healthcare, Entertainment, Marketing, Finance by enhancing creativity and efficiency.
 And hence there is the need for its effective testing to ensure that these models meet the desired standards of performance and user engagement.